 Don’t forget to take a look inside the cathedral as well.
 It’s free to enter and takes just a few minutes of your time.

-Strasbourg Cathedral holds many treasures: 12-14th century stained glass windows, the St. Pancrace altar, the 17th-century tapestries, 15th-century mural paintings, the impressive pipe organ, and the famous astronomical clock.
+Strasbourg Cathedral holds many treasures: 12-14th-century stained glass windows, the St. Pancrace altar, 17th-century tapestries, 15th-century mural paintings, the impressive pipe organ, and the famous astronomical clock.

 The Astronomical clock of Strasbourg can be seen the whole day (inside the Cathedral, at the far right corner), but in order to see it in action at around 12.30 PM you need to get a ticket (and arrive at least half an hour in advance).

 Strasbourg Cathedral Square